 On Professional Activity (PA) days, staff engage in professional development.
 Our school, along with all schools in the Halton District School Board (HDSB) have several Professional Activity (PA) Days throughout the school year.
 The purpose of these days is to enhance student success.
 Staff focus on professional development activities, participate in training or planning sessions.
 There are no classes for students on these days.

-To learn about what schools across the HDSB are focusing on during each PA Day, visit HDSB PA Days 2024-2025
+To learn about what schools across the HDSB are focusing on during each PA Day, visit HDSB.ca

 For a detailed description of what our school will be focusing on please see the following information.